effiemanyos/ms2-produck/README.md

 - [Cracking the PM Interview by Gayle McDowell](https://www.pendo.io/) → Book Cover taken from [Goodreads](https://www.goodreads.com/)
 - [100 Things by Susan Weinschenk](https://www.pendo.io/) → Book Cover taken from [Goodreads](https://www.goodreads.com/)

 This section will contain a lot more books for aspiring PMs to read.
 These books will be related to various disciplines (leadership, business, technology, product management, design, analytics, among others).
+However, this will be implemented in the next iteration.

-**'Resources' Section:**
+*'Top Resources' Page:*
 - [Pendo](https://www.pendo.io/) → Logo and Founder(s) taken from Official Website
 - [Product School](https://www.productschool.com/) → Logo and Founder(s) taken from Official Website
 - [Product Love by Eric Boduch](https://www.pendo.io/) → Logo and Founder(s) taken from Official Website